Conditional independence testing under misspecified inductive biases: Experiments

 \section{Experiments}

-In the following experiments, we compare the performance of RBPT/RBPT2 against relevant benchmarks when the employed predictors are misspecified.
-We consider $\alpha=10\%$ and $\ell(\hat{y},y)=(\hat{y}-y)^2$.
-Our benchmarks include STFR \citep{dai2022significance}, GCM \citep{shah2020hardness}, and RESIT \citep{zhang2017feature}, which are regression-based CI tests discussed in detail earlier in this work.
-Additionally, we consider the conditional randomization/permutation tests (CRT/CPT) \citep{candes2018panning,berrett2020conditional}, which require the estimation of $P_{X\mid Z}$.
+We empirically\footnote{Code in \url{https://github.com/felipemaiapolo/cit}.} analyze RBPT/RBPT2 in the following experiments and compare them with relevant benchmarks, especially when the used models are misspecified.
+We assume $\alpha=10\%$ and $\ell(\hat{y},y)=(\hat{y}-y)^2$.
+The benchmarks encompass STFR \citep{dai2022significance}, GCM \citep{shah2020hardness}, and RESIT \citep{zhang2017feature}, which represent regression-based CI tests.
+Furthermore, we examine the conditional randomization/permutation tests (CRT/CPT) \citep{candes2018panning,berrett2020conditional} that necessitate the estimation of $P_{X\mid Z}$.